naturalis/mtdna-reference-database/src/variant_calling_pipeline/README.md

 ### 7. Mark duplicates.

 In this step duplicate reads are marked as they do not hold any relevant additional information and can introduce a bias in the variant calling step.
-To mark the duplicates picard[reference here] is used.
+To mark the duplicates picard is used.

 ### 8. Variant calling.

 With duplicates marked the next step is to call the SNP's in the sample.
-This is done with GATK Haplotypecaller[reference here].
+This is done with GATK Haplotypecaller.

 ### 9. Vcf filtering.